stephengold/V-Sport/README.md

   + using Bash or Fish or PowerShell or Zsh: `./gradlew build`
   + using Windows Command Prompt: `.\gradlew build`

+After a successful build,
+Maven artifacts will be found in "lib/build/libs".

+You can install the artifacts to your local Maven repository:
++ using Bash or Fish or PowerShell or Zsh: `./gradlew install`
++ using Windows Command Prompt: `.\gradlew install`

 ### Tutorials

 The tutorial apps all have names starting with "Hello".